| |

 "Recognition, Empowerment and Participation: Inclusive History - Inclusive Museums"

-How to represent and/or exhibit the cultural diversity of the Ovahimba to European and/or urban audiences?
+How to represent and/or exhibit the cultural heritage of the Ovahimba to European and/or urban audiences?

 A first response to this question was provided with « The Ovahimba Years: Work in Progress », a multimedia exhibition held at the Franco-Namibian Cultural Centre (FNCC) in Windhoek in 2002, halfway through my tenure in the field.